 Charles, along with Diana’s sisters, flew to Paris to bring Diana’s body back to England.
 Charles and Diana’s sons, Prince William and Prince Harry, were devastated by their mother’s death.
 The world mourned the loss of Princess Diana.

 A Rekindled Romance

 Charles and Camilla went on vacation to Greece with William and Harry in 1999.
-In 2003, Camilla officially moved into Clarence House, Prince Charles’ residence.
+In 2003, Camilla officially moved into Clarence House, King Charles’ residence.

-Prince Charles and Camilla announced their engagement in Feb.
+King Charles and Queen Camilla announced their engagement in Feb.
 2005.
 They married on April 9, 2005.
 Prince William was his father’s best man.
 While Queen Elizabeth II did not attend the wedding, she did go to the reception.

 Camilla was given the title Her Royal Highness The Duchess of Cornwall.
-As for her title when Charles becomes king, Clarence House announced prior to their 2005 wedding that “it is intended that Mrs Parker Bowles should use the title HRH The Princess Consort when The Prince of Wales accedes to The Throne.”
-Technically, the title for the wife of a reigning king is queen consort.
+Prior the late Queen’s wish for Camilla to be named Queen Consort for when Charles was to become king, Clarence House announced prior to their 2005 wedding that “it is intended that Mrs. Parker Bowles should use the title HRH The Princess Consort when The Prince of Wales accedes to The Throne.”